smitoi/3DMP/final project - water drop mechanism/README.md

 ## The polished version of this mechanism (I used metallic paint for appearance):
 <img src="images/water-drop-pretty.png" alt="images/water-drop-pretty.png" width="600"/>

+The turntable render is found in the 'images' folder - water-drop-mech-pretty.mp4.

 # Explanations:
 * For checkpoint 2 I tried to model it only using the canvases that I made in homework 6.
 While trying to add joints I figured out that I should start over and measure the objects before I create them.
 Even with measurements in Fusion, and some calculations made on paper, I had some problems with the circles (fixed them quickly using some tricks with the sketches).